jason80/alter-bash-build/README.md

 If anything in `ExtendLib` changes, the `main` target is rebuilt.

 When using the `run` option, it checks if the target is available.
 It also recompiles if there are changes.

+## Translations

+The `translation` argument generates the file and directory structure for the project’s translation.
+You only need to list the languages separated by spaces.
+All the project’s source files will be included.
+Gettext must be properly configured, including both the domain and the strings to be read.

+### Generated example if `LANGUAGE="es fr it"`:

+- 📂 Project root
+	- 📂 locales
+		- 📂 es
+			- 📂 LC_MESSAGES
+				- 📄 test.mo
+		- 📂 fr
+			- 📂 LC_MESSAGES
+				- 📄 test.mo
+		- 📂 it
+			- 📂 LC_MESSAGES
+				- 📄 test.mo
+	- 📂 po
+		- 📄 es.po
+		- 📄 fr.po
+		- 📄 it.po
+	- 📄 test.pot
+	- 📄 **build.sh**